-This Turmeric Chickpea Buddha Bowl is the ultimate, healthy bowl meal!
-It’s loaded with nutrient-dense superfoods and drizzled with a creamy, lemon-tahini dressing.
-Everyone needs a Buddha bowl in their meal prep rotation.
+Turmeric Chickpea Buddha Bowl is the ultimate, anti-inflammatory, plant-based buddha bowl!
+It’s loaded with nutrient-dense superfoods and drizzled with a zesty lemon tahini dressing.
+Everyone needs a nourish bowl in their meal prep arsenal.
 Come and get this!

 Turmeric Chickpea Buddha Bowl Recipe

 I have loved so many superfoods since I was a college student in the ’90s, managing a deli and bakery in a health food store.
 Read more about that here